The Eviction Process from Beginning to End

 Evicting the Tenant

-If the court case is ruled in your favor, there will be a court order for the tenant to vacate the property in a set amount of days.
-This is something that comes straight from the court and both you and the tenant will be provided a copy of the ruling.
+If the landlord wins the case in court, the judge will issue a writ—such as a writ of possession—authorizing law enforcement to remove the tenant and their personal belongings from the rental unit or apartment if they do not vacate voluntarily.
+This writ is an official court order, and both you and the tenant will receive a copy of the ruling.
 If the tenant does not show up in court, some judges may automatically rule in your favor, so it is always a good idea to go even if you think they may not come.
 The amount of time that the tenant is given to leave the property may vary, but it can range depending on your local laws from 48 hours to 7 full days.
 Either way, the end is in sight.

 How to Get Past-Due Rent from an Eviction

-Since failure to pay rent on time or at all is a common reason that people are evicted from properties, there are some local courts that will allow you to file for eviction as well as a small claims suit at the same time.
+Unpaid rent is a common reason for eviction and is the focus of this section.
+Since failure to pay rent on time or at all is a common reason that people are evicted from properties, there are some local courts that will allow you to file for eviction as well as a small claims suit at the same time to recover unpaid rent.
 However, if you are not allowed to do this, typically on the court order for the tenant to leave, there will be a component that mentions exactly how much money is owed to the landlord and when it should be repaid.
 This is called a judgment.
 If you do not get this money from the tenant, you do have a few options to still get your money.

 • Garnish their wages – You may be able to take your judgment to their employer so that the garnishments may be made.
 Some courts require that this comes through them, so you should check with your local laws before doing anything.